Faith — What Is It and Where Does It Come From? —

 gift from Almighty God.
 We can not experience it unless we are given it.
 And when our faith is from God and genuine, we indeed will "be

-Is Everyone or Anyone Capable of Responding, by Faith, to God's External Call of Salvation?
+Is Anyone Capable of Responding, by Faith, to God's External Call of Salvation?

 To Doubt is Earthly and Natural — To Believe is Heavenly and Supernatural